Zachacious/RouBot/Readme.md

 Once you finish the configuration, the bot will begin automatically

 Please note that it can be difficult to get tesseract to read the game data properly.
-Depending on the casino you use, you may need to make adjustments to the image manipulations performed on the snapshots of the balance area and the number area to get tesseract-OCR to give you the correct output.
+Depending on the casino you use, you may need to make adjustments to the image manipulations performed on the snapshots of the balance area and the number area to get tesseract-OCR to give you the correct values.

 ## Questions: